 Big data does not fit on a single machine and analysts must resort to clusters of machines cooperating to compute results.
-This course introduces students to map-reduce systems such as HADOOP and domain specific languages such as PIG.
-Students learn to re-express programs as map-reduce jobs and present them to environments such as Amazon's "Elastic Map-Reduce."
+This course introduces students to map-reduce systems such as Hadoop and domain specific languages such as PIG.
+Students learn to re-express programs as map-reduce jobs and present them to environment such as Amazon's "Elastic Map-Reduce."

 The study of website traffic analysis for the purpose of understanding how visitors use a site or services.
 Topics include Google Analytics, A/B testing, and the analysis of incoming traffic characteristics such as client browser, language, computer attributes, and geolocation.

 Students learn how to prepare for an interview, successfully answer questions in interviews, and how to present themselves.
-Labs include interviews and answering technical question quickly and accurately.
+Labs include interviews and answering technical questions quickly and accurately.